 Concept: The central figure of the mural is a mermaid embodying the protective essence of the ocean.
 The mermaid, with flowing hair and a graceful tail, is said to have protected the town for 100 years, laying on a surfboard while watching over Carolina Beach Wildlife below in the ocean.
 Some locals say they have seen her swimming with Cappy just as the sun goes down, but they swim away once they are noticed.

 "Sunset at the Pier" is a vibrant, dynamic design that celebrates the iconic Carolina Beach Pier at sunset.
-This piece will capture the magical moment when the sun dips in the west, casting an array of colors that reflect on the water and bathe the pier in warm hues on the east.
+This piece captures the magical moment when the sun dips in the west, casting an array of colors that reflect on the water and bathe the pier in warm hues in the east.
 Always a beautiful moment.

 "Pollinators of Coastal NC"- Beka shares "My inspiration for this concept is to highlight five of the local butterfly pollinators of Coastal NC, in a setting that evokes a beautifully decorated butterfly display on a large scale.
 I plan to utilize my patterning techniques using hand cut stencils and professional spray paint to create a delicate patterned to “frame” the beautiful textures and patterns of our local pollinators in our butterflies, the COMMON BUCKEYE, the EASTERN TIGER SWALLOWTAIL, the VARIEGATED FRITILLARY, the SPICEBUSH SWALLOWTAIL, and the MONARCH".